vmathm/Imago-English-v2/docs/api.md

 - Loads Google service‑account credentials (expects `GOOGLE_APPLICATION_CREDENTIALS` in the environment).
 - Combines the teacher’s `CalendarSettings` with Google Calendar **free/busy** data.
 - Generates half‑hour slots within the configured working window, skipping busy periods, and returns a dictionary keyed by date.

+### `translate.translate_text(text, target_language="pt")`
+ Receives a text string when it's called from audiobook/translate, sends it to the Google Translate API and returns its Portuguese translation.

+Notes:
+- Uses the Google Cloud Translate v2 API.
+- Authenticated via service account loaded from GOOGLE_APPLICATION_CREDENTIALS in .env.
+- Default target language is pt (Portuguese).
+- Input is safely parsed and sanitized via Google’s API; no user input is executed.